On this page The accidental discovery

 A record by half a century

 Until now, the oldest known sherry was produced in 1775 by Massandra in Crimea.
-A single bottle sold at Sotheby’s in 2001 for $43,500.
-When another buyer inquired later, they were reportedly quoted a million dollars, an offer they politely declined.
-More recent old sherries, like Barbadillo’s Versos 1891 series (just over 130 years old), now sell for more than €10,000 per bottle.
+A single bottle sold at Sotheby’s London in 2001 for $43,500.
+More recent rare sherries, such as Barbadillo’s Versos 1891 series (just over 130 years old), launched at £8,000 (around €9,400) per bottle, with only 100 bottles released worldwide; premium retailers now ask more than €11,000.

 This 1728 discovery pushes the previous record back by almost half a century.
 This is not about breaking a record.
 It rewrites wine history and could well earn a place in the Guinness Book of Records.